localstack/localstack/README.md

 <p align="center">
-:zap: Join the <a href="https://localstack.cloud/insiders/">LocalStack Insiders program</a> to help us shape the future of LocalStack!
-Test drive new features & engage in conversations with us so we can learn from your use cases :zap:
+:zap: We are excited to announce that we released LocalStack 3.0!
+You can find all information about the release and the new features in our <a href="https://localstack.cloud/blog/2023-11-16-announcing-localstack-30-general-availability/">blog</a> :zap:
 </p>

 <p align="center">